pulumi/docs/content/docs/get-started/gcp/review-project.md

 title: Review the New Project | GCP
 h1: Review the New Project
 linktitle: Review the New Project
-meta_desc: This page provides an overview on how to a review a new GCP project.
+meta_desc: This page provides an overview on how to a review a new Google Cloud project.
 weight: 4
 menu:
   getstarted: